Sea Power

 Sea Power, previously known as British Sea Power and initially as British Air Powers, are an English alternative rock band.
-The group's original lineup consisted of Scott Wilkinson, known as Yan; Martin Noble, known as Noble; and Alison Cotton.
-By the time the band had begun its recorded career, Cotton had departed, and two new members had joined: Neil Hamilton Wilkinson, known as Hamilton; and Matthew Wood, known as Wood.
+The group's original lineup consisted of Jan Scott Wilkinson, known as Yan; Martin Noble, known as Noble; and Alison Cotton.
+By the time the band had begun its recording career, Cotton had departed, and two new members had joined: Neil Hamilton Wilkinson, known as Hamilton, and Matthew Wood, known as Woody.
 Eamon Hamilton joined the band in autumn 2002.
-He left in 2006 and was subsequently replaced by Phil Sumner, with Abi Fry joining the band in 2008.
+He left in 2006 and was replaced by Phil Sumner, with Abi Fry joining the band in 2008.

 The wide-ranging nature of the band's material has led critics to liken their sound to a variety of groups, from The Cure and Joy Division to Pixies and Arcade Fire.
-The band are famed for their live performances, the unusual lyrical content of their songs and the adventurous choice of locations for some of their shows.